-- 3.6.1 Section 110 of the Localism Act 2011 requires plan-making authorities to engage constructively, actively and on an on-going basis with regards to strategic and cross-boundary planning matters. - 3.6.2 The authorities in south Hampshire (i.e. unitary authorities of Portsmouth, Southampton and Isle of Wight; Hampshire County Council and district authorities of Eastleigh, East Hampshire, Fareham, Gosport, Havant, New Forest, Test Valley and Winchester) had already established a system of cooperative working through the Partnership for Urban South Hampshire (PUSH) established in 2004. - 3.6.3 PUSH has established structures for identifying development requirements and agreeing how these should be met across the sub-region, i.e. a distribution of new development across the constituent authorities and measures to monitor the outcomes of this process.
-These include working with and consulting the bodies listed under Regulation 4 of the Town and Country Planning (Local Planning) (England) Regulations 2012.
+- 3.6.1 Section 110 of the Localism Act 2011 requires plan-making authorities to engage constructively, actively and on an on-going basis with regards to strategic and cross-boundary planning matters. - 3.6.2 The authorities in south Hampshire (i.e. unitary authorities of Portsmouth, Southampton and Isle of Wight; Hampshire County Council and district authorities of Eastleigh, East Hampshire, Fareham, Gosport, Havant, New Forest, Test Valley and Winchester) had already established a system of cooperative working through the Partnership for Urban South Hampshire (PUSH) established in 200417.

-&lt;sup>16 The Section 106 pooling restrictions were removed in accordance with the Community Infrastructure Levy (Amendment) (England) (No.2) Regulations 2019 which came into force on 1 September 2019.
+16 The Section 106 pooling restrictions were removed in accordance with the Community Infrastructure Levy (Amendment) (England) (No.2) Regulations 2019 which came into force on 1 September 2019.

-&lt;sup>17 PUSH became known as the Partnership for South Hampshire (PfSH) on 1 August 2019 to reflect the withdrawal of the Isle of Wight Council from the partnership and the addition of the New Forest National Park Authority.
+17 PUSH became known as the Partnership for South Hampshire (PfSH) on 1 August 2019 to reflect the withdrawal of the Isle of Wight Council from the partnership and the addition of the New Forest National Park Authority.

-- 3.6.4 In recognition of Part 8, Regulation 34 (6) of the Town and Country Planning (Local Planning) (England) Regulations 2012 local planning authorities are required to provide details of engagement with relevant bodies through the AMR.
+- 3.6.3 PUSH has established structures for identifying development requirements and agreeing how these should be met across the sub-region, i.e. a distribution of new development across the constituent authorities and measures to monitor the outcomes of this process.
+These include working with and consulting the bodies listed under Regulation 4 of the Town and Country Planning (Local Planning) (England) Regulations 2012. - 3.6.4 In recognition of Part 8, Regulation 34 (6) of the Town and Country Planning (Local Planning) (England) Regulations 2012 local planning authorities are required to provide details of engagement with relevant bodies through the AMR.
 Eastleigh Borough Council has jointly worked with the Partnership for Urban South Hampshire (PUSH) and Hampshire County Council on evidence base studies in support of Development Plan Documents and Supplementary Planning Documents.
 The Council is also working with neighbouring authorities and consultees on policy development and monitoring and on the emerging Local Plan (2016-2036). - 3.6.5 In June 2016, PUSH completed a Spatial Position Statement covering the overall need for and distribution of development in South Hampshire.
-The Position Statement sets out development targets for the individual Councils within South Hampshire and forms a significant part of the statutory 'duty to co-operate' that Councils have with each other, and will inform the preparation of Local Plans by each Council within PUSH. - 3.6.6 As part of the evidence base for the Local Plan, in January 2014, the South Hampshire Strategic Housing Market Assessment (SHMA) was published.
+The Position Statement sets out development targets for the individual Councils within South Hampshire and forms a significant part of the statutory 'duty to cooperate' that Councils have with each other, and informs the preparation of Local Plans by each Council within PUSH.
+A Statement of Common Ground (SOCG) was published for the PfSH18 Joint Committee in October 2019.
+The purpose of this is to facilitate a review of the Spatial Position Statement (2016) with high level preparatory work to be undertaken on the production of a new Joint Strategy. - 3.6.6 As part of the evidence base for the Local Plan, in January 2014, the South Hampshire Strategic Housing Market Assessment (SHMA) was published.
 The PUSH authorities (which include Eastleigh Borough Council) published the Objectively-Assessed Housing Need Update in April 2016, which provides an update of the work set out in the PUSH SHMA.
 The need for new employment floorspace was also initially identified through work undertaken on behalf of the PUSH authorities by Oxford Economics which looked at the need for new employment floorspace up to 2034.
 This was extended by GL Hearn's Economic and Employment Land Evidence Base Paper which includes an objective assessment of the need for new employment floorspace (in 'B' use class) over the period to 2036.
+This housing and employment evidence will be updated for the purpose of the new PfSH Joint Strategy which is to be prepared.